-In January 2020, videos supposedly showing people collapsing on the street due to “coronavirus” started to circulate on social media.
-Here’s one example that garnered more than 1.2 million views:
+In January 2020, videos supposedly showing people collapsing on the street due to "coronavirus" started to circulate on social media.
+One example that garnered more than 1.2 million views (since removed) is viewable on the Internet Archive's Wayback Machine.

 These videos have been published by a number of tabloids, such as The Daily Mail and The Sun, but not much information about what they show has been confirmed.
 At the moment, these videos have not been definitively linked to the new coronavirus.